lycus/mci/docs/instruction_set.rst

 is assigned to the target register; otherwise, the pointer to the allocated memory is assigned.

+If the allocation was successful, all allocated memory is guaranteed to be completely zeroed out.

 The target register must be a pointer, function pointer, or array.

 mem.new